evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 #### AI

-If AI is enabled in your configuration (as it is by default), AUTO mode will transition to AI mode after a few minutes (on average, about 30 minutes on a Rpi0W).
+If AI is enabled in your configuration (as it is by default), AUTO mode will transition to AI mode after a few minutes (on average, about 10-15 minutes on a Rpi0W with a decent quality SD card).
 This interval is required to load all the dependencies the AI module will be using and initialize the neural network.
 You can think about this as your Pwnagotchi waking up :D
 Once the dependencies are loaded and so the `/root/brain.nn` file, AI mode will pick the optimal set of parameters in real time, depending on how long it's been trained on the specific type of WiFi environment it's observing now.